WallarooLabs/wally/examples/python/word_count/README.md

 ### Processing

-The `Decoder`'s `decode(...)` method turns the input message into a string.
-That string is then passed to `Split`'s `compute_multi(...)` method, which breaks the string into individual words and returns a list containing these words.
-Each item in the list is sent as a separate message to the state partition for that word, along with the `CountWords` `compute(...)` method, which updates the existing state with a new count for the word and returns a `WordCount` object.
-The `WordCount` object is then sent to the `Encoder`'s `encode(...)` method where it is turned into an output message as described above.
+The `decoder` function turns the input message into a string.
+That string is then passed to the `split` one-to-many computation, which breaks the string into individual words and returns a list containing these words.
+Each item in the list is sent as a separate message to the partition function which determines which state partition it will go to.
+At each partition, the word and the `WordTotals` state object for that partition are sent to the `count_word` State Computation, which updates word's count by 1, and returns the current count for this word as its output.
+That count is then sent to the `encoder` function with formats it for output.

 ## Running Word Count